 The Dalai Llama looks like a lovely bloke, parading around in his striking robe.
 I have heard snippets of his teachings and they are truly lovely but it’s quite probable that he too thinks he’s a bit a phoney.
 He may have said as much — I don’t know.
 After all he fled Tibet when the going got tough.
 I wonder what he really thinks of that move?

 Others are excellent at manipulating audiences.
 I remember a gig I attended at Melbourne University.
 It was along the lines of consciousness and mind and Dennis McKenna gave a brilliant talk.
 Loved it.

 Up next on the bill was Graham Hancock.
 He seemed to be terribly upset that the “establishment” were not taking him seriously about his theories on Atlantis.
-At one point in the lecture I asked a question challenging his evidence and he deemed my question to be impertinent and I was dismissed.
+At one point in the lecture I asked a question challenging his evidence and he deemed it to be impertinent and I was dismissed.
 The 200 or more people in the lecture all murmured approval.
 I felt like the lonely voice in the crowd in Monty Pythons “The Life Of Brian”.
 Brian was making his speech to the masses telling them they were “all individuals”.
 The crowd all chants “Yes we’re all individuals”.
 A lonely voice pipes up and says “I’m not”.

 So the teachers, the Gurus that we all should listen to — the one’s who have “got it” — are the ones who say they haven’t.
 Let’s face it, it’s all a bit of theatre and we shouldn’t take it too seriously.
 That’s why I liked Stuart.
 As I wrote HERE — best to get the information but not hang out too long.